User Guide

 import Route from '@ember/routing/route';

-import { inject as service } from '@ember/service';
+import { service } from '@ember/service';

 model() {

-let host = this.fastboot.request.host;
+let host = this.fastboot.request?.host;

 // ...